Frequently Asked Questions

 As much as I'd love to say that caging is unnecessary, the truth is that it's an absolute must for any ethical, responsible breeder.
 When used correctly, enclosures help the breeder maintain a sanitary, safe, and structured breeding program.

 Stainless steel litter boxes are hands down the best, most sanitary litter box you can own!
 Why?
 Because plastic is absorbent and can harbor dangerous viruses and bacteria.
-And yes, that includes those fancy automatic litter boxes.
+And yes, that includes those fancy automatic litter boxes that cost a small fortune.
 Don't like to scoop?
 There is a solution!
 Use the minimum about of litter, only an inch or two at the most, and rather than scooping, just dump the entire box into a small waste basket bag.
 This is the absolute best way to maintain a clean and sanitary litter box with ease.

 Q: Why do kittens GO TO THEIR NEW HOMES AT DIFFERENT AGES?